poirier/cheat/django/dokku_files.rst

 Create `app.json <http://dokku.viewdocs.io/dokku/advanced-usage/deployment-tasks/>`_
 in the top-level project directory.
-You might see examples with lots of things in app.json (because Heroku uses app.json for lots of things), but as of this writing, dokku ignores everything but ``scripts.dokku.predeploy`` and ``scripts.dokku.postdeploy``.
+You might see examples on the Interwebs with lots of things in app.json (because Heroku uses app.json for lots of things), but as of this writing, dokku ignores everything but ``scripts.dokku.predeploy`` and ``scripts.dokku.postdeploy``.
 Example: